British Pakistanis: Glasgow

-Over 90% of Pakistanis in the UK are Muslims.
-The largest proportion of these belong to the Sunni branch of Islam, mainly Deobandi (of the Tablighi Jamaat) and Sunni Barelvi, with a significant minority belonging to the Shia branch.
-Other notable sects include Ahmadiyya, whose spiritual leader, Mirza Masroor Ahmad, is based in London, and Sufism.
-Mosques, community centres and religious youth organisations play an integral part in British Pakistani social life.

-Pakistanis account for 38% of all Muslims in England and Wales.
-This figure varies from a high of 71% of all Muslims in Yorkshire and The Humber to a low of 21.5% in Greater London.
-In England and Wales, there are also around 17,000 Pakistani Christians, and slightly fewer Hindus, Sikhs, Zoroastrians (mainly Parsis) and others.
-Approximately 12,500 British Pakistanis declared that they have no religion or are Atheist.

-The overall religious breakdown of British Pakistanis living in England and Wales in 2011 was:

 Languages

 Most British Pakistanis speak English, and those who were born in the UK consider British English to be their first language.
 First-generation and recent immigrants speak Pakistani English.
 Urdu, the national language of Pakistan, is understood and spoken by many British Pakistanis at a native level, and is the fourth-most commonly spoken language in the UK.
 Some secondary schools and colleges teach Urdu for GCSEs and A Levels.
-Madrassas also offer it along with Arabic.
+Madrassas also offer it.
 According to Sajid Mansoor Qaisrani, Urdu language periodicals of the 1990s published in UK used to focus exclusively on South Asian issues, with no relevance to British society.
 Coverage of local British issues and problems of local Pakistanis in the UK used to be sparse.
 Beyond Pakistani youth's interest in identifying with their ethnicity and religious identity, Urdu was of little use to them in finding suitable employment opportunities.

+The majority of Pakistanis in Britain are from Azad Kashmir and the neighbouring Pothohar Plateau in Northern Punjab who speak Pahari-Pothwari as their mother tongue.
+Due to this Pahari-Pothwari is the second most spoken mother tongue in the UK, even surpassing Welsh.

-As the majority of Pakistanis in Britain are from Azad Kashmir and Punjab, some common languages spoken amongst Pakistanis in Britain are Punjabi, Potohari and Hindko, which are closely related Punjabi dialects.
+As a large proportion of Pakistanis in Britain are from Punjab, Punjabi is commonly spoken amongst Pakistanis in Britain.
 Other Punjabi dialects are spoken in Britain, making Punjabi the third-most commonly spoken language.

 Other significant Pakistani languages spoken include Pashto, Saraiki, Sindhi, Balochi and a minority of others.
 These languages are not only spoken by British Pakistanis, but by other groups such as British Indians, British Afghans or British Iranians.